linkedin/high-school-trainee/Week_6/Flask_Project_Solution/tech_blog/README.txt

 1) sudo pip install virtualenv
 2) virtualenv venv
 3) . venv/bin/activate
-4) sudo pip install Flask
+4) pip install -r requirements.txt
-5) sudo pip install flask_sqlalchemy
-6) sudo pip install pymysql

 You will only need to run the above commands once.
 From now on, to use the app, simply run ". venv/bin/activate" to start up the virtual environment, and then run "python tech_blog.py" to start the app server.